The Farnsworth Invention: Plot

 In 1921, 14-year-old genius Philo Farnsworth moves with his family from Indian Creek, Utah to Rigby, Idaho to live on a potato farm owned by Farnsworth's uncle.
 While plowing a field, he has an idea for a way to transmit images electronically over the air, which he explains to his ninth grade basic science teacher.

 At 10 years old, David Sarnoff and his family emigrate from Russia to the Lower East Side of Manhattan.
-He works for the Commercial Cable Company as a wireless operator before getting fired for not working on Jewish holidays.
-He then gets a job at American Marconi, which gets sold to General Electric and transformed into the Radio Corporation of America (RCA).
+He works for the Commercial Cable Company as a wireless operator before being fired for not working on Jewish holidays.
+He then gets a job at American Marconi, which is later sold to General Electric and transformed into the Radio Corporation of America (RCA).
 Sarnoff becomes a commercial manager tasked with finding new uses for radio.
 The technology is mainly used at the time for point-to-point communication, but he sees the potential for one person to communicate with many listeners, all using RCA receivers.

 Farnsworth drops out of university and goes to George Everson and Leslie Gorrell at the local community chest to seek funding to build a prototype television.
 They arrange a meeting with William Crocker, president of a national bank, in San Francisco.
 Farnsworth explains his concept to Crocker and his deputies.
-He tells them that a patent was filed four years ago in 1923 by Vladimir K. Zworykin for an electronic television, but it wasn't filed because it didn't work.
-Crocker agrees to give Farnsworth 10,000 dollars with a deadline of six months to successfully transmit a moving image.
+He tells them that a patent application was filed four years ago by Vladimir K. Zworykin for an electronic television, but it wasn't granted because it didn't work.
+Crocker agrees to give Farnsworth $10,000 with a deadline of six months to successfully transmit a moving image.

-Farnsworth marries Elmer "Pem" Gardner, moves to San Francisco, and opens up his laboratory with his sister Agnes, Pem's brother Cliff, and a student from Caltech.
+Farnsworth marries Elma "Pem" Gardner, moves to San Francisco, and opens up his laboratory with his sister Agnes, Pem's brother Cliff, and a student from Caltech.
 He even recruits a scientist from the lab next door.
 After six months of work, Farnsworth and the lab team successfully transmit an image.

 After the first sporting event (a boxing match) is broadcast, radio increases in popularity.
 Sarnoff continues to resent the ubiquity of advertisements in radio, believing that broadcasters have a responsibility to deliver tasteful culture and expert opinion to the masses.
 He proposes that RCA start its own broadcasting company: the National Broadcasting Company, or NBC.

 Sarnoff is named president of RCA.
 He buys AT&T's radio stations along with the patent rights to the Audion tube and FM radio, crucial technologies for broadcasting.
 NBC takes off, and RCA stock balloons.
-Sarnoff hears word that a young man in San Francisco named Philo Farnsworth has produced an electronic television signal, though it is weak.
+Sarnoff hears word that a young man in San Francisco has produced an electronic television signal, though it is weak.
 Sarnoff, not willing to buy the patent and admit that someone outside his company invented television, quadruples RCA's budget for television research and gives Zworykin (now an RCA employee) more staff, aiming to get a clear picture before Farnsworth, revisit the 1923 patent application, and seek priority of invention.